London walking tours, English building guides, Architectural walks England, British architects visits

 Should you be planning an office trip, a conference, or university visit in the UK capital please contact us at e-architect and we would be happy to take your booking.

-Coal Drops Yard, 2018, design by Heatherwick Studio:
+Coal Drops Yard, 2018, building design by Heatherwick Studio:

 photograph © Hufton+Crow